PROB8/myWebsite/backend/cdk/README.md

 Eventhough I had installed the latest, the version of cdk that was being used was on my node 18 version (tied to it) I needed to remove that and install it fresh.

+### CORS
+Since you are using Vercel you need to configure your HEADERS for CORS in three places.

+1. `vercel.json`
+2. in CDK
+3. In the response of your API

+All three have to match.
+If they don't you will get CORS errors